This post may contain affiliate links. Please read my disclosure for more info.

 - There are several brands of alcohol inks on the market, I used the Tim Holtz collection.
 As I beginner, I choose the Tim Holtz brand because each set comes with 3 complimentary colors that work well together for blending.
 If you’re feeling brave, I have found some YouTube videos about how to make your own alcohol inks using just sharpie markers and 91% Isopropyl rubbing alcohol.

 - Blending Solutions are used for diluting the highly pigmented colors and blending the alcohol inks together.
 It’s also used for cleaning paintbrushes, work areas, and hands.

-- When applying the ink to rocks be sure to work fast, the ink will dry fast since rocks are porous.
-You can apply the blending solution or plain 91% Isopropyl alcohol to the rock to continue working with the inks.
+- When applying the ink to rocks be sure to work fast, the ink will dry fast because of the alcohol in the ink.
+You can apply the blending solution or use plain 91% Isopropyl alcohol to the rock to continue working with the inks.